keelancook/keelancook.github.io/_posts/2025-11-07-the-invisible-battle.md

 Our enemy schemes.
 Peter agrees with Paul's sentiment in one of his letters in the New Testament.
 He writes, "Be sober-minded, be alert.
 Your adversary the devil is prowling around like a roaring lion, looking for anyone he can devour" (1 Peter 5:8).
 The image given by both biblical writers is a personal, active enemy who looks for opportunity.
 He schemes.
 The devil plans and strategizes.
 He looks for people, personally, to devour.
 As Stott noted above, he preys on the weak.

 Schemes disguise intent, and that is how the devil works.
 Klyne Snodgrass spoke of it this way,
 >Evil rarely looks evil until it accomplishes its goal; it gains entrance by appearing attractive, desirable, and perfectly legitimate.
-It is a baited and camouflaged trap.
-(Klyne Snodgrass's *Ephesians, The NIV Application Commentary*, published in 1996, page ??)
+It is a baited and camouflaged trap.[^1]

 How true this is of temptation.
 Sin is indeed a baited and camouflaged trap.
 By these schemes, the devil destroys his prey.
 He brings down the Christian.